 Planning permission will be granted for developments which provide bungalow and other types of accommodation for elderly and disabled people as part of the above provision.
-Proposals that do not include a mix of dwelling sizes and tenures and accommodation suitable for elderly and disabled people will be refused.
+Proposals for major development that do not include a mix of dwelling sizes and tenures and accommodation suitable for elderly and disabled people will be refused.